wingnut9999/Cipher-GPT-repo/commands_reference.md

-# 🧠 CipherTrace Commands Reference
+# 🧠 Cold Case Toolkit Commands Reference

-These are **suggested commands** you can use with CipherTrace.
+These are **suggested commands** you can use with Cold Case Toolkit.
 They are not strict — the AI will interpret intent intelligently.

 ---